Advancing the Use of Developmental Evaluation at USAID (DEPA-MERL)

 - Final Report from the Family Care First Developmental Evaluation

-Developed by Search for Common Ground, this report documents the implementation of DEPA-MERL’s developmental evaluation pilot with the Family Care First Initiative in Cambodia
+Developed by Search for Common Ground, this report documents the implementation of the DE with the Family Care First Initiative in Cambodia.

-In addition to the pilots, the consortium also provides guidance based on learnings to date for organizations, managers, and evaluators that seek to implement the developmental evaluation approach.
-See this resource: USAID Developmental Evaluation in Practice- Tips, Tools, and Templates.
+In addition to the pilots, the consortium also provides guidance for organizations, managers, and evaluators that seek to implement the developmental evaluation approach.
+See this resource: USAID Developmental Evaluation in Practice- Tips, Tools, and Templates

 This article is made possible by the generous support of the American people through the United States Agency for International Development (USAID).
 The contents are the responsibility of WDI and do not necessarily reflect the views of USAID or the United States Government.
 This article was produced by the William Davidson Institute at the University of Michigan in collaboration with Social Impact under the Developmental Evaluation Pilot Activity (DEPA-MERL), Contract Order Number AID-LAB-C-15-00002, funded by the U.S. Agency for International Development.